 OVERALL PRODUCT RATING

-There are a lot of tutorials out there on how to start a fire.
+There are a lot of tutorials out there on how to light a fire.
 However, many of them don’t take into account the area or climate that you’ll be in.
 Starting a fire in an emergency isn’t always going to be convenient and you might not find the best tools if you haven’t prepared.
-So, we...
+So, we wanted...
 Read More(7 Comments)

 I feel like if you ask anyone about emergency preparedness they will know one of two things: Food storage and/or 72-hour kits.
 And, if you ask anyone who is prepared, and they will have both!
-My wife and I started building our 72-hour kits earlier this year soon after we were married, and we were...
-Read More(17 Comments)
+My wife and I started building our 72-hour kits earlier this year soon after we were married, and we were getting...
+Read More(23 Comments)

 Summer is prime time for camping, and camping means building fires to cook food, stay warm, and let’s be honest, continue in the quest to roast the perfect marshmallow.
 We’ve talked about how to start a fire, but actually putting the logs together and building a fire is a different story.
 You can build a fire...
 Read More(4 Comments)